GT-Corp/myths-and-facts-about-programming/README.md

 ### You need to keep reading new stuff throughout your career
 - Neutral
 - You don't "need to".
 But learning new stuff helps advance your career.
-- Also, it depends on type of tool and technologies your are using.
+- Also, it depends on the type of tool and technologies you are using.
 Some tools/technology (eg: JS Frameworks) get deprecated every few years.
 Sometimes
 - Learning a new paradigm, best practices, new architecture concepts is always useful.

 ### Machine Learning and AI seems easy to learn.
 ### I don't have any knowledge of statistics/probability/modeling.
-However, the ML/AI tutorial I found online is just 10 line of code and it seems easy.
+However, the ML/AI tutorial I found online is just 10 lines of code and it seems easy.
 - False
 - It may seem easy to use ML/AI tools created by somebody else or follow a cookbook.
-But you will need to understand a great deal of concepts to be actually use those tools when solving real problems.
+But you will need to understand many concepts to use those tools when solving real problems.
 Don't get intimidated by simple tutorials.
 Start by the basics and dig into the tools.

 ### Using long variable makes program slow.
 So I should program like this: